Listen to this blog

 To find the “Followers Activity” representation, scroll down inside the Followers tab.
 Here, you can see how many followers were active on a particular day of the week.
 It can be seen that follower activity for this account is constant throughout the week.

 Moreover, to make the picture clearer, you can see the number of followers active at any specific hour of the day for that week.
-In the below image, you can see the follower activity gradually increasing from 11 am to 7 pm.
+The below image shows the follower activity gradually increasing from 11 am to 7 pm.

 Similarly, by looking at your account’s weekly and hourly data, you can zero down on the best time to post on TikTok for better engagement.